nsc9605/Software-Engineer-TeamGen/README.md

   ## Description

-  This is a software engineering team generator command line application using Node CLI.
-This assists in creating a team for employers to help with numerous employees with different job types such as manager, intern, and engineer..
+  This is a software engineering team generator that functions through the command line using Node CLI.
+This assists in creating a team for employers to help organize teams of numerous employees with different job types such as manager, intern, and engineer.

   ## Table of Contents